 On the table in front of him – which seemed enormous to a little girl, there were all sorts of stones.
 I was told by my mother that the stones originated from volcanoes all over Indonesia such as for example Mount Semeru and Mount Merapi… My mother told me that they appeared of their own accord.
 She said that it was as if they were simply thrown into his garden or house – I don’t quite remember which.
 They were mystical stones.

 Sosrokartono helped people who were not well.
 Some were physically ill while others had psychological or spiritual problems.
 Sosrokartono helped them through the medium of prayers and water.
 It was called air alif or alif water.
 Alif is the first letter of the Arabic alphabet.
 I do not know whether he drew that letter alif on a paper himself or whether he had small papers with the letter alif already printed on it.
 He would place these either in or over the water and then prayed over it.
 Later the water was given to his patients to drink.
 It would sooth and heal you.”
 (Tamalia Alisjahbana)

-If you enjoyed reading this article you may also enjoy Part II of the article:
+If you enjoyed reading this article you may also enjoy Part II of the article by the same writer: